research-software-directory/rsd-wordpress/README.md

 ## Local development

-This plugin can be used in a new or existing WordPress intallation in a local development environment, like with the application [Local](https://localwp.com/).
+This plugin can be used in a new or existing WordPress intallation in a local development environment.
+For a super quick testing environment, the bundled `docker-compose.yml` can be used with the application [Local](https://localwp.com/).

 First make sure your WordPress installation is functional, then move the plugin file to the `plugins` folder of your installation, which is usually something like `<wordpress_folder>/wp-content/plugins/`.